 No, the law does not allow for voting by email or by proxy.
 However, the law allows members to attend a meeting by electronic means (e.g., speakerphone or Skype), and to vote at that meeting, so long as the other requirements of the Open Meeting Law are adhered to (see below).
 1 V.S.A. § 312(a)(2).

 Yes.
 A quorum or more members of a public body may participate in a meeting electronically when the agenda that has been posted for such meeting designates at least one physical location where a member of the public can attend and participate in the meeting.
 At least one member of the body or at least one staff person or other designee must be present at that physical location.
-Each member that attends electronically must identify himself or herself when the meeting is convened, and must be able to hear and be heard throughout the meeting.
+Each member that attends electronically must identify themselves when the meeting is convened, and must be able to hear and be heard throughout the meeting.
 Any voting that occurs at the meeting that is not unanimous must be done by roll call.
 1 V.S.A. § 312(a)(2).

 Agendas, Notice, and Minutes